Listening carefully to your customers and prospects helps you close more deals and achieve sales success.

 A buying signal is any behavior that demonstrates that a prospect is actively considering purchasing from you.
 This behavior can take different forms - a buying signal can be verbal (a revealing statement or question), physical (body language) or circumstantial (the buyer takes action that signifies intent).

-A good salesperson will identify and respond to buying signals early in the sales process, significantly increasing deal velocity.
+A good salesperson will identify and respond to buying signals early in the sales process, significantly increasing the sales deal velocity.

 Most common sales buying signals